+Excited for Christmas or just want it to be over?
 Christmas can be a difficult time for many, from missing loved ones no longer with us to just finding it one long stress.
-We shared our top tips for reducing Christmas stress in a recent blog, Before the pumpkins go mouldy but what else can you do.
+We shared our top tips for reducing Christmas stress in a recent blog Before the pumpkins go mouldy but what else can you do.

 Take care of you